 Is it any good?

-Author Nahoko Uehashi, abetted by a brilliantly transparent translation by Yuko Shimizu, does it very well indeed.
-Set in an exotic, somewhat Japanese, fantasy world that will be more familiar to manga fans than to most American children, and with a woman as the warrior mentor, the variations are many and fascinating.
-And from the very first page the story careens forward in the most exciting and satisfying way, almost completely free of the kind of cliche; and hackneyed writing that too often mars stories that follow this path, marking them as rip-offs rather than variations on a theme.
+Author Nahoko Uehashi, abetted by a brilliantly transparent translation by Yuko Shimizu, does a wonderful job.
+Set in an exotic, somewhat Japanese fantasy world that will be more familiar to manga fans than most other readers, and with a woman as the warrior mentor, the variations are many and fascinating.
+And from the very first page the story careens forward in the most exciting and satisfying way, almost completely free of the kind of clichéd and hackneyed writing that too often mars stories that follow this path, marking them as rip-offs rather than variations on a theme.
 Ten books in this series have already been published in Japan, so enthralled readers can hope for more translations soon.